cython/cython/docs/src/tutorial/strings.rst

 Passing byte strings
 --------------------

-We have dummy C functions declared in a file called :file:`c_func.pyx` that we are going to reuse throughout this tutorial:
+We have dummy C functions declared that we are going to reuse throughout this tutorial:

 .. tabs::
     .. group-tab:: Pure Python

         .. literalinclude:: ../../examples/tutorial/string/c_func.py
+            :caption: c_func.py

         .. include::
             ../cimport-warning